JD-8678/MLA/sentenc_transformer/README.md

 # Applciation
 The Application compares the etxt body of a news article to already veriefied claims of ClaimsKG.
 For each sentence the top 5 vclaims are returned, as a list ['elastic_id', score, vclaim] for each sentence in the text body.
+The scores are calculated by first using elasticsearches BM25 silimarity to retrieve relevant vclaims per sentence.
+Afterwards the retrieveed vclaims are reranked using cosine similarity between the sentence and the vclaims, by embedding the text with distilbert-base-nli-stsb-mean-tokens sentence-transformer.

 # Setup